dart-lang/language/working/0546-patterns/records-feature-specification.md

 literal           ::= record
                     | // Existing literal productions...

-record            ::= '(' recordBody ')'

-recordBody        ::= recordField ',' ( recordFields ','? )?
-                    | ( recordFields ',' )? recordNamedFields ','?

-recordFields      ::= recordField ( ',' recordField )*
+record            ::= '(' recordField ( ',' recordField )* ','? ')'

-recordField       ::= expression

-recordNamedFields ::= recordNamedField ( ',' recordNamedField )*

-recordNamedField  ::= identifier ':' expression
+recordField       ::= (identifier ':' )? expression
 ```

-This is roughly like the grammar for a function call argument list, except that
+This is somewhat like the grammar for a function call argument list, except that
-a completely empty field list is not allowed and if there is only a single
-positional field, it *must* have a trailing comma.
-This is similar to tuples in
-Python and avoids the ambiguity between parenthesized expressions and single
-positional element records.
+positional and named fields are allowed to intermix.
+(There's no real reason
+argument lists don't also allow that, and it's a long-standing feature request.)
+There are a couple of syntactic restrictions not captured by the grammar.
+It is

-It is a compile-time error if a record has the same field name more than once or
+a compile-time error if a record has any of:

+*   only a single positional field with no trailing comma.
+This avoids ambiguity
+    with parenthesized expressions.
+Python has a similar rule.

+*   the same field name more than once.

-if the name of a named field collides with the implicit name defined for a
+*   a field name that collides with the implicit name defined for a
     positional field (see below).

-It is a compile-time error if a record has a field
-named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.
+*   a field named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.

 ### Record type annotations